-Protective Pitching Screen is allowed in both the 50 & over and 60 & over leagues.
+Protective Pitching Screen is allowed in the 50 & over leagues.

 Use of the screen is exclusively for the purpose of protecting the pitcher from batted balls and injury.
 Teams are not to use the screen in a way that provides the defense an unfair advantage, for example by positioning either the screen or the pitcher in locations that unduly reduce the available infield area into which the offensive team is batting.